PNI-Cloud/Documentation/Network Application Packet Format.md

 		"snr": 10,                    // signal to noise ratio for packet "rssi": -25,                  // Rssi of packet
-		"per": 0.0,                   // Packet error rate of gateway }
+		"per": 0.0,                   // Packet error rate of gateway "fCnt": 126                   // Frame Count.
+This field is optional.
+	}